-We define volunteering as any activity that involves spending time, unpaid, doing something that aims to benefit the environment or someone (individuals or groups) other than, or in addition to, close relatives.
-Central to this definition is the fact that volunteering must be a choice freely made by each individual.
+We are committed to supporting, enabling and celebrating volunteering in all its diversity.
+Volunteering is someone spending time, unpaid, doing something that aims to benefit the environment or someone who they're not closely related to.
+Volunteering must be a choice freely made by each individual.

 Volunteers' Week is an annual event, coordinated by NCVO, which takes place on 1-7 June, recognising and celebrating the contribution made by volunteers nationwide.

 Our National Volunteering Forum brings together volunteer-involving organisations and volunteer infrastructure bodies from around England to discuss issues of shared concern, feed into NCVO’s policy positions and to network.
 We run three events every year, including at least one outside of London.

 Previous forums have discussed a variety of topics:

 - Volunteering in the public sector - what can charities learn?
 February 2017

 - Volunteering and social cohesion in a post Brexit world, September 2016

 - Demonstrating the impact of volunteering, May 2016

 - The post-2015 general election landscape, July 2015